philyboysmith/wsrt/content/collections/pages/what-we-do.md

                 content:
                   -
                     type: text
-                    marks:
-                      -
-                        type: bold
-                    text: 'We monitor water quality and quantity, and deliver projects directly which enhance the habitats for wildlife and the enjoyment for humans'
+                    text: 'Monitor water quality and quantity, and deliver projects directly which enhance habitats for wildlife and the enjoyment of rivers for people.'
           -
             type: listItem
             content: